 - The Donor/Advisory Committee may recommend different beneficiaries at every distribution or maintain the same pattern of giving for years

 - There is a $500 minimum grant recommendation to any one organization

 - Grant and final beneficiary recipients must be Quaker organizations or non-Quaker nonprofits that are in harmony with Friends Testimonies and Concerns.
 (See the Guidelines for Non-Quaker charities for details on grants to non-Quaker organizations.)

 Investment of Donor Advised Funds

-All Donor Advised Funds are invested in the Consolidated Fund.
+All Donor Advised Funds are invested in the Quaker Growth & Income Fund.
 This reduces administrative and investment costs, leaving more charitable dollars available for distribution.
 Quaker testimonies and values guide our socially responsible investment activity.

-Donor Advised Funds share in the operating cost of the Consolidated Fund, as do all constituents.
+Donor Advised Funds share in the operating cost of the Quaker Growth & Income Fund, as do all constituents.
 In addition, there is an annual service charge of 1.00% (100 basis points) or $250, whichever is higher.
 Friends Fiduciary reserves the right to modify the fee structure.